Teradata/developer-resources/docs/resources/aws-requirements.md

 If you use [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json) for the engine's role, use  [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json) for the manager's role.
 :::

-- When you [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md), put the role name in the **Default IAM role** field.
+- When you configure the [cloud integration](/docs/install-ai-unlimited/setup-ai-unlimited#setup-fields) as part of [AI Unlimited setup](/docs/install-ai-unlimited/setup-ai-unlimited), put the role name in the **Default IAM role** field.